paulsinclair51/briteTest/docs/Contributor_Guide.md

 ### 8.1.
 Alternative Brand Descriptions

-Review: BriteTest is a lightweight framework for defining, running, and reporting tests in C/C++ projects.
+BriteTest is a lightweight framework for defining, running, and reporting tests in C/C++ projects.
 It provides a simple core macro-based Runner Application Programming Interface (API), a function-based Test API, fault‑tolerant execution, and clear reporting.
 It is ideal for small to medium C projects that need reliable testing without heavy tooling and dependencies.
 It can be used for unit and command-line testing.

-Takeaway: Your description of BriteTest is solid, but it can be tightened, clarified, and made more parallel to the tone you’ve been using for LiteTest.
+Tghtened, clarified, and made more parallel to the tone you’ve been using for LiteTest.
 Below is a refined version that reads cleaner, is more precise, and positions the framework more strongly.

----

-⭐ Refined Review of BriteTest

 BriteTest is a lightweight framework for defining, running, and reporting tests in C/C++ projects.
 It provides a compact macro‑based Runner API, a function‑driven Test API, fault‑tolerant execution, and clear, structured reporting.
 The framework is designed for small to medium C projects that need reliable automated testing without the overhead of large toolchains or external dependencies.

 BriteTest supports both unit testing and command‑line driven testing, making it flexible enough for embedded utilities, libraries, and standalone executables.

-Key strengths

-• Lightweight design — minimal files, minimal API surface, easy to embed.
-• Macro‑based Runner API — simple orchestration with predictable control flow.
-• Function‑based Test API — tests are just C functions, easy to organize and debug.
-• Fault‑tolerant execution — protects the test suite from crashes and undefined behavior.
-• Clear reporting — readable summaries of passes, failures, and faults.

-Takeaway: Here are three polished, README‑ready project descriptions under 350 characters, each with a slightly different tone.
+under 350 characters, each with a slightly different tone.
 All stay formal and suitable for a title‑page abstract.

 ---